Premier Manufacturers of Advanced External Quench Vacuum Furnaces for Superior Processing.

 All our vacuum heat treating furnaces are shipped complete, tested and ready for installation.
-The customer is responsible for making all necessary site preparations and connecting power, water, inert gas and compressed air supplies.
+The customer is responsible for making all necessary site preparations and connecting power, water, inert gas, and compressed air supplies.

-As part of every furnace contract, VAC AERO provides free pre-delivery training in heat treating processes, furnace operation and maintenance.
+As part of every furnace contract, VAC AERO provides free pre-delivery training in heat treating processes, furnace operation, and maintenance.
 Commissioning activities include instrument configuration, verification of electrical, mechanical and thermal functions and performance testing consisting of a temperature uniformity survey and measuring of ultimate vacuum, leak up rate and pumping speed.

 VAC AERO offers installation supervision or complete installation services in addition to the services provided in the commissioning package.

-Installation Supervision: In addition to the services provided in the Commissioning package, VAC AERO can supply an experienced technician to supervise customer personnel during installation of the furnace equipment.
+Installation Supervision: In addition to the services provided in the Commissioning package, VAC AERO can supply an experienced technician to supervise customer personnel during the installation of the furnace equipment.
 Installation supervision services are available for a fee.

 Installation by VAC AERO: For an additional charge, VAC AERO can supply installation services.

-After the equipment has been installed and connected by either VAC AERO or the customer, a qualified VAC AERO field engineer will visit the site for a period of up to 8-to10 days to commission the equipment and provide final onsite training.
-As part of every furnace contract, VAC AERO also provides pre-delivery training in heat treating processes, furnace operation and maintenance.
+After the vacuum heat treat furnace has been installed and connected by either VAC AERO or the customer, a qualified VAC AERO field engineer will visit the site for a period of up to 8-to10 days to commission the equipment and provide final onsite training.
+As part of every furnace contract, VAC AERO also provides pre-delivery training in heat treating processes, furnace operation, and maintenance.
 Commissioning activities include instrument configuration, verification of electrical, mechanical and thermal functions and performance testing consisting of a temperature uniformity survey and measuring of ultimate vacuum, leak up rate and pumping speed.
 If additional assistance is required beyond the 8-to10 days, it will be charged at a standard per diem rate plus all living expenses.